Australian rules football in Victoria

-The Melbourne Cricket Ground, with a capacity of 100,024 people (and has filled to over 120,000 in the past), is considered the "spiritual home" of the game, and is contracted to host the sport's largest event, the AFL Grand Final, annually until 2058 traditionally staged on the afternoon of the last Saturday in September.
-The state also holds regular blockbusters including the annual Anzac Day match, Queen's Birthday match and Dreamtime at the 'G.
+The Melbourne Cricket Ground, with a capacity of 100,024 people, is considered the "spiritual home" of the game, and is contracted to host the sport's largest event, the AFL Grand Final, annually until 2058.
+This event is traditionally staged on the afternoon of the last Saturday in September.
+The state also holds regular blockbusters including the annual Anzac Day match, King's Birthday match and Dreamtime at the 'G.